Why Do Some Companies Treat Employees Like "Animal" Resources? Let's Discuss!

 sweet_vip

 I would consider this very subjective to specific companies.
-I agree, there are companies who do not bother about their employees.
-However, my thinking is, in any organization, employees are their greatest asset.
+I agree, there are companies that do not bother about their employees.
+However, my thinking is that in any organization, employees are their greatest asset.

 Large Company: Although there would be a top-quality employee relations team, not all employees would be happy.
 Only the top 10% performers become the cream of the company.
 They are taken care of very well.
 Non-performers will always be at the ax's end.
-Well, larger companies will put them in training and try to make them better resources; else, they are out.
+Larger companies will put them in training and try to make them better resources; otherwise, they are out.
 Companies that successfully manage this become great companies.

 Mid-Sized Company: They may have mature HR processes; however, their priority would be to grow into a large company.
-However, some of the top management team may become all-powerful and may make unwise decisions.
+Some of the top management team may become all-powerful and make unwise decisions.
 Again, top performers will be taken care of; however, they may or may not retrain non-performers.
-Well, it's a mid-sized company.
+It's a mid-sized company.
 Companies that manage this become good companies.

-Small-Sized Company: They may not have matured HR processes.
-In case you are part of such a company, be ready to put your heart and soul into the job, whatever position you are in, without even considering if you are treated like an animal.
-Well, if you put your heart and soul, you will never worry about how you are being treated.
+Small-Sized Company: They may not have mature HR processes.
+If you are part of such a company, be ready to put your heart and soul into the job, whatever position you are in, without even considering if you are treated like an animal.
+If you put your heart and soul, you will never worry about how you are being treated.
 Non-performers will constantly be pressurized and will perish.
 Companies that manage this become successful.
-Employees who manage this become super successful/heroes.
+Employees who manage this become super successful or heroes.

 Not all companies are the same.
 Not all employees are great performers.